 About the Author

-E. B. White appears frequently in quote anthologies.
-Their reflections often relate to themes like happiness.
+The name E. B. White appears in collections of familiar quotations.
+Their phrases often explore ideas tied to happiness.

 Style and Structure